The 10 best Final Fantasy spinoff games

 Final Fantasy Tactics is the undisputed king of the Final Fantasy spin-off games, thanks to its incredible story, phenomenal soundtrack, and gameplay system that is both complex and rewarding in equal measures.
 Despite being overshadowed by Final Fantasy VII on the PlayStation during its launch year, Final Fantasy Tactics is regarded by many as the best entry in the series, despite its lack of number.

-Final Fantasy Tactics is not available on modern consoles, but if the infamous GeForce Now leak is true, it might be on the way.
+Final Fantasy Tactics is unavailable on modern consoles, but it might be on the way if the infamous GeForce Now leak is accurate.